 10. Broad Museum

 Contrary to what you may think upon first glance, this is NOT an oversized cheese grater.
 Rather, it's one of LA's best art museums.
-Some of the most popular exhibits I've seen in NYC, such as Yayoi Kasuma's 'Infinity Mirrored Room,' have appeared at the Broad Museum in LA.
+Some of the most popular exhibits I've seen in NYC, such as Yayoi Kasuma's 'Infinity Mirrored Room,' have appeared at The Broad in LA.
 It's free so sometimes the lines are out the door, so make sure to get here early.

 Pro-tip: Pronounce 'broad' so it rhymes with 'toad' to sound like a local... or to avoid sounding like an idiot like me.